Mekaillzm/ESS_project_Abacus/code/scikit-learn/tests/readme.md

-These data files were obtained from testing each model.
+These files contain data obtained while testing the random forest model as well as other deprecated models.